2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

 Are you heading to Crete and have 2 days to spend in Heraklion?
-There is more to do than you expect in the capital of the island.
+There is more to do than you expect in Crete’s capital.

 Known as the main gate to Crete, Heraklion is one of those cities that visitors usually discard too fast from their itinerary, preferring more popular destinations.